clechasseur/wiremock_logical_matchers/DEVELOPMENT.md

 ### Code coverage

-This project's [code coverage settings](codecov.yml) are pretty stringent and require **100% coverage**.
+This project's [code coverage settings](codecov.yml) are pretty stringent.
 To validate this locally, you can run

 ```bash
 just tarpaulin